kaby76/Trash/src/trrename/readme.md

-# Trrename
+# trrename

+## Summary

+Rename symbols in a grammar

+## Description

-Rename a symbol in a grammar.
+Rename symbols in a grammar.

 ## Usage